-Hosni Mubarak has looted Egypt to the estimate of 50 -70 billion dollars, leaving behind a secret police force of one million men and every potential democratic opposition party to challenge his government dismantled.
-(Except for the Muslim Brotherhood, everybody’s worst nightmare; they believe in Sharia law and think you should too.)
+Hosni Mubarak has looted Egypt to the estimate of 50 -70 billion dollars—for example Putin, another brutal autocrat, is now considered to be the richest person in the world—leaving behind a secret police force of one million men and many nascent democratic opposition parties to challenge his government.
+These spies will be their potential enemies and especially for the Muslim Brotherhood, they're everybody’s worst nightmare; they believe in Sharia law and think you should too.
 But hey, look at that Mubarak, what a thug!
 The point is: that like Reza Pahlavi (the Shah of Iran), Philippines’ Ferdinand Marcos and Iraq’s Saddam Hussein, he’s one of our thugs.
 We create all these guys, protected them for decades, and then, when the blood just got too thick, we disowned them; sometimes we even hung them.

 If you think about it in terms I’ve described in the New Ancien Régime and understand the West as in a flux between this malignant oligarch and its libertarian ideal of frugality, limited government and social justice, (see Bureausclerosis and Demomatosis ) then the attacks in Nairobi, the USS Cole, the Twin Towers and others like it are not failures in intelligence-gathering or caused from rivalry between agencies or cracks in the spook community, but rather, in the very nature of information about human endeavors itself.
 Firstly and foremostly, ‘certainty’ – see, Absolute Knowledge – is not available to any human being; not by torture, brilliance or blind luck, not by research or hard work, not to the mystic, artist or scientist, especially not to the politician or his spies and doubly especially not to philosophers.
 It is simply unavailable to anyone.
 Ambiguity is not a thing the herd, (the state, collective or nation), likes anymore than they like skepticism or doubt, however, there is nothing for it, absolute knowledge is a human illusion.
 Secondly, Egypt’s million agent security team could not watch 80 million Egyptians anymore than East Germany’s Stasi’s 91,000 spies could watch 16 million East Germans.
 Neither could keep the regimes in power nor predict when their rule would blow up in their faces.